top of page

 How close was Ortega to submitting Volkanovski?

 Very close.
-Ortega locked in a tight guillotine choke from his back at around 1:30 of round three; Volkanovski's chin was pressed into his own shoulder for nearly 30 seconds.
-Volkanovski worked his head free, only to find himself in a triangle position with equally tight pressure.
+Ortega locked in a tight guillotine from his back at around 1:30 of round three; Volkanovski's chin was pressed into his own shoulder for nearly 30 seconds.
+He then found himself in a triangle with equally tight pressure.
 He survived only by stacking Ortega's legs and forcing the angle to break.
-Either submission could have ended the fight; the sequence has been studied as one of the most successful submission escapes in championship history.
+Either submission could have ended the fight.

 Did Diaz really quit on the stool?

 Not exactly.
 Diaz turned his back to Lawler at 0:44 of round three and walked away from the action; Lawler hit him with one clean shot to the head and the referee stopped it.
 The technical ruling was TKO.
-Diaz had previously been in a similar situation against Joe Riggs in 2009 (Strikeforce); his pattern of disengaging mid-fight when behind on cards has been an unusual feature of his MMA career.
-He had not fought since 2015 before UFC 266 and has not fought since.
+Diaz had not fought since 2015 before UFC 266 and has not fought since.

 How long had Diaz been away from MMA?

 Six years.
-His last fight before UFC 266 had been a January 2015 no-contest against Anderson Silva at UFC 183 — a result that was overturned to a no-contest after Silva failed a drug test.
-He had been suspended from competition for almost three years over a 2015 marijuana failure (later reversed) and had not fought since.
+His last fight before UFC 266 was a January 2015 no-contest against Anderson Silva at UFC 183 — overturned after Silva failed a drug test.
 The rematch against Lawler was the first time he had stepped into the UFC Octagon since.

 Has Volkanovski ever been finished?

-Yes, twice in MMA.
-His pre-UFC record included a 2013 KO loss to Corey Nelson in 2013 (after he had moved down to featherweight).
-In the UFC, he was KO'd by Ilia Topuria at UFC 298 in February 2024 and KO'd by Islam Makhachev at UFC 294 in October 2023 (in a lightweight title fight).
+Yes, twice in the UFC.
+He was KO'd by Ilia Topuria at UFC 298 in February 2024 and KO'd by Islam Makhachev at UFC 294 in October 2023 (lightweight title fight).
 The Ortega near-submissions at UFC 266 were the closest he had come to being finished in his UFC career up to that point.

 Was the 5-round non-title format used again?